 Are you training for marathons?
-While being consistent is the key to Marathon running, there are a few other things you should be worried about -be it your regular marathon workouts or the new ones you are confused about trying.
-So here goes a new effective routine that will supposedly predict that you finishing time of your marathon race will have a session of 10 X 800 meters with an equal interval between each 800.
-The seasoned runners have already guessed it and as for the newbies, this new workout routine that we are going to discuss is called the Yasso 800s.
+While being consistent is the key to Marathon running, there are a few other things you should be aware of -be it your regular marathon workouts or the new ones you are confused about trying.
+So here goes a new effective routine that will predict the finishing time of your marathon race and will consist a session of 10 X 800 meters with an equal interval between each 800.
+The seasoned runners have already guessed it and for the newbies, this new workout routine that we are going to discuss is called the Yasso 800s.

 Know More Here:

 Now you might wonder why to call this speedy workout as ‘Yasso’.
-Well, the Chief-Running Officer of Runnersworld and the ‘Mayor of Running’ Bart Yasso is the running legend who had come up with this unique running routine that is supposed to predict your marathon finishing time.
+Well, the Chief-Running Officer of Runnersworld and the ‘Mayor of Running’ Bart Yasso is a running legend who had come up with this unique running routine that can predict your marathon finishing time.
 In 1981 Boston Marathon, Yasso began doing this 800-meter repeats while trying to qualify.
 3 years after that as he was going through his training routines, he noticed this marathon training plan comprising 10 continuous 800-meter repeats that correlated to his finishing time in each of his Marathons.

 For those who have not heard of this legend, he is the five-time Ironman finisher and completed the Badwater 146 through the Death Valley.
 He has competed in the Marathon races of all the seven continents, namely US National Biathlon Long Course Championship ’87, Smoky Mountain Marathon ’98.